 However it made no such provision for the social care sector.
 How many lives of careworkers and residents have been lost for lack of these basic rights?

-Salford, Wirral and Liverpool Councils have already committed to ensuring full sick and isolation pay to careworkers some weeks ago following a campaign by Unison.
+Salford, Wirral and Liverpool Councils have already committed to ensuring full sick and isolation pay to careworkers following a campaign by Unison.
 I urge you to make a similar commitment, publicise it widely and work with the local trade unions to ensure the arrangement is properly enforced on the ground.

 [NAME and ADDRESS]